-Star Wars: That Time Palpatine Destroyed The Republic– the Clone Wars Breakdown
+Star Wars: The Clone Wars, or That Time Palpatine Destroyed the Republic

 The Clone Wars inspired two animated shows and hundreds of reasons to be sad about Clones, but what was it all about?

 Even if your knowledge of Star Wars is pretty basic, chances are you’ve heard of the Clone Wars.
 This major event in the history of the series was the topic of much of the prequel movies.
 It also had two different animated series focusing on the events of this war.

 But what were the Clone Wars?
 Who fought in them, and why?
 Let’s discuss.

 At its most basic, Count Dooku and a few thousand systems from the outer, mid, and inner rims decided to leave the Republic.
 They cited issues with taxation, corruption, and general neglect from the overarching government of the Republic.

 The galactic trade and banking groups sided with the Separatists.
 The Republic, led by Sheev Palpatine, held the loyalty of the Jedi Order.